Abhijeet-Katiyar/Summer/finalReport.md

 ![Trend Component](trendcompo.png)

-We detrended our time series now it's time to remove seasonality.
+We detrended our time series now it's time to do work on seasonality.

+### **<u>Estimating seasonality</u>**

 *while removing trend by using  differencing, seasonality was also removed so if we perform differencing method trend and seasonality both will removed*

 *while applying `seasonal_decompose` method we already get the seasonal component.*

 so  there is no need to perform any other operation to remove seasonality if we follow differencing or use statsmodels package.
 If we use regression then we don't get anything related to seasonality.
-So we have to perform exploratory data analysis through followin plots :
+So we have to perform exploratory data analysis through following plots :
 + Run sequence plot
 + Seasonal subseries plot
 + Multiple box plot